ali1845/pythonNotes/OOP_in_python.md

         'Hello there!'

  ### 4. Methods
-*Methods* are the functions that defines the functionalities and the behavior of an object.
+*Methods* are the functions that define the functionalities and the behavior of an object.

-In general there are three types methods;
+In general, there are three types of methods;

    1. Instance Methods
    3. Class Methods